 Exuding understated luxury, at once grand and intimate, Amanbagh is a glowing Mogul-style palace, set among rugged hills and surrounded by groves of palm, eucalyptus and mango trees.
-And it’s one of the most peaceful places we had privilege to check-in to.
+And it’s one of the most peaceful places we had the privilege to check-in to.

 By the time our car rolled to a stop in front of the shaded entrance of Amanbagh, we had some 1700 km of dusty India roads behind us.
 We both felt tired and frankly a little bit ill.
 The tranquility of Amanbagh was exactly what we craved at the end of our Rajasthan trip.